 Discrimination against indigenous women and its effects should be understood in both their individual and collective dimensions.
 In its individual dimension, indigenous women and girls suffer intersecting forms of discrimination by both state and non-state actors on the basis of their sex, gender, indigenous origin or identity, ethnicity, race, age, disability, language, situation of poverty, and educational level.
 Racism, discriminatory stereotypes, marginalization, and gender-based violence are inter-related violations experienced by indigenous women and girls.
 Discrimination and gender-based violence threaten the individual autonomy, personal liberty and security, privacy, and integrity of all indigenous women and girls.
 As indicated in General Recommendation 29 on the economic consequences of marriage, family relations, and their dissolution, indigenous women as individuals can suffer discrimination in the name of ideology, tradition, culture, religious and customary laws and practices.
 Indigenous girls as individuals have the right to be free from discrimination and human rights violations throughout their life cycle and to choose their own paths and life plans.

 In its collective dimension, discrimination and gender-based violence against indigenous women and girls threaten and disrupt the spiritual life, cultural integrity and survival, and social fabric of indigenous peoples and communities.
 They have a harmful effect on the continuance and preservation of the knowledge, culture, worldview, identity, and traditions of indigenous peoples.
-The failure to protect the rights to self-determination, ancestral land use and the effective participation and consent of indigenous women in all matters affecting them constitutes discrimination against them and their communities.
+The failure to protect the rights to self-determination, ancestral land ownership and use, and, the effective participation and consent of indigenous women in all matters affecting them constitutes discrimination against them and their communities.
 As indicated in the preamble of UNDRIP, collective rights are indispensable for the existence, well-being, and integral development of indigenous peoples and indigenous women and girls.
 The individual rights of indigenous women and girls should never be neglected or violated in the pursuit of collective or group interests, as the respect of both dimensions of their human rights is essential.
 The individual rights of indigenous women and girls must always be respected, protected, fulfilled and promoted in the pursuit of collective rights as respect for both individual and collective rights is essential.

-Discrimination against indigenous women and girls is perpetuated by gender stereotypes, but also forms of racism and the legacy of colonization.
+Discrimination against indigenous women and girls is perpetuated by gender stereotypes, but also forms of racism and the legacy of colonization, including , new forms of colonization in the current global economics of environmental crisis and climate change negotiations.
 These underlying causes of discrimination are reflected directly and indirectly in laws and policies that impede access by indigenous women and girls to land use and ownership, natural and economic resources, credit, financial services, and income generating opportunities.
 They also impede the recognition, protection, and support for collective and cooperative forms of land ownership and use.
 Indigenous women still face weak legal protection of their land rights, which frequently exposes them to dispossession, displacement, expropriation, and exploitation.
 The lack of legal title to indigenous peoples’ territories increases their vulnerability to illegal incursions and the implementation of development projects by both state and non-state actors without their free, prior, and informed consent.
 Barriers to access land can disproportionately impact indigenous women resulting in the loss of their livelihoods; threatening their culture and intrinsic link to their environment, food and water security and health.
 The exploitation of indigenous lands, territories, and natural resources for extractive, development, tourism, investment, mining, and other economic activities by state and non-state actors without their free, prior, and informed consent and adequate benefit-sharing constitutes discrimination against indigenous women and girls.
-These problems also result in the lost of critical traditional indigenous knowledge and harm to nature and the environment.
+These problems also result in the loss of critical traditional indigenous knowledge and harm to nature and the environment.